rohanrrao/xity-starter/src/index.md

 title: XITY Starter
 ---

-**XITY** is a basic starter blog/site for Eleventy.
-Here some features:
+**XITY** (roman version of 11ty) is a basic starter blog/site for Eleventy.
+You will find just some basic tools to start your project, no frameworks, no extra css and html, nothing to clean. **Just start from here**.

 ---

+Here some key features:

 - 📰 RSS Feed
 - 💅 [**PostCSS**](https://postcss.org) with [**Preset Env**](https://preset-env.cssdb.org) and [**Purge**](https://purgecss.com) to enhance and clean your css.